 The Rise of Slow Travel: Why Your Next Trip Should Last a Month

-Understanding the Shift Toward Extended Stays
+Shift Toward Extended Stays

 Slow travel is not just about staying longer; it is about changing the rhythm of discovery.
 In a world dominated by "Instagrammable" moments, the traditional traveler spends an average of only 1.8 days per city in Europe, according to recent tourism data.
 In contrast, slow travel encourages a "live like a local" philosophy.
 This means choosing one neighborhood, learning the name of the barista at the corner cafe, and understanding the local political climate or social nuances.